rse-ops/flux-core-python/doc/man1/flux-jobs.rst

 substitutions for *annotations.sched* and *annotations.user*.
 For
 example, a reason pending status can be retrieved via "{sched.reason_pending}".

-As a reminder to the reader, some shells may interpret special characters in Python's string format syntax.
-The format may need to be quoted or escaped to work under certain shells.

 The field names that can be specified are: